Table of Contents

 3. It would be beneficial to the United States to waive the requirements of a job offer and thus the labor certification

 As demonstrated by these requirements, it is important to hire a skilled immigration attorney that will help you navigate these legal complexities and put you in the best position for approval.
 Our team can meet with you in a variety of locations and if you’re located far away from our local offices, you can always contact us by phone or email.
-The team at Sam Shihab & Associates is available to answer all your questions and discuss all the legal options regarding any immigration-related issues.
+The team at Shihab Burke, LLC, Attorneys At Law is available to answer all your questions and discuss all the legal options regarding any immigration-related issues.